mildsunrise/power-trinket/README.md

 ## Install

-You should have Python and PIP installed.
+You should have Python, PIP and libusb installed.
 On Debian-based OSes, you can do:

-    sudo apt-get install python-pip
+    sudo apt-get install python-dev python-pip libusb-1.0-0

 Then install the [PyUSB][] and [docopt][] Python modules: